 The LLC will be wholly owned by the IRA, and you become the manager.
 Since the individual retirement account owns 100% of the LLC, it is a disregarded entity for tax purposes.
 The advantage of this is that all income and gains from the cryptocurrency investment flow back to the IRA without tax.

 You, as manager of the LLC, will then open a cryptocurrency exchange account at the exchange of your choice.
 Next, you will link the account to the IRA that the LLC bank account owns.
-The IRA LLC funds will then be wired to the cryptocurrency exchange account.
+The IRA LLC funds will then be wired to the cryptocurrency exchange account, which is to be opened in the name of the LLC.
 You now have the ability to invest in Bitcoin and other cryptocurrency, as well as trade the cryptos anytime.
+In addition, by using a Wallet Control IRA LLC solution you will be able to open an account at a foreign crypto exchange in the name of the LLC and purchase XRP and other cryptos not available on many U.S. exchanges.

 Let’s take a look at whether the Wallet Control IRA LLC structure will help reduce the cost of your IRA custodian fees.